 In this product review, I will go over…

-- The #1 best rated ductless range hood
+- My #1 top pick for the best ductless range hood

 Let’s get started with this guide!